Rangi42/polishedcrystal/README.md

    * Wild Kadabra may hold TwistedSpoon
    * Wild Alakazam may hold TwistedSpoon
    * Wild Ditto may hold Metal Powder
+   * Restore fossils at the Pewter Museum of Science
 * Modern battle mechanics:
    * Physical/Special split, with display
    * Updated Pokémon base stats and move attributes